tlindsley01-collab/sql-data-warehouse-project/README.md

 # sql-data-warehouse-project

-Welcome to the **sql-data-warehouse-project** repository!
+Welcome to my **sql-data-warehouse-project** repository!

-This project is a demonstration of a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
+This project was my first attempt at building a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
 Designed as a portfolio project, it highlights what I have learned by applying common, foundational practices in data engineering and analytics.

 ## Project Requirements